YifanShenSZ/C6H7N-aniline/vibronics/3_extra-test/README.md

 # Extra test
-Try to increase 2B1 phonon from 9 to 14
+Try to increase 3B1 phonon from 9 to 14, nothing changes